ultralytics/ultralytics/docs/en/models/yolo11.md

 !!! tip "Ultralytics YOLO11 Enterprise Models"

     Explore our enterprise models, trained on an exclusive internal dataset to provide robust, more efficient detection with a wider range of object detection classes.
 These models are available directly to enterprise customers on our no-code platform, [Ultralytics HUB](https://hub.ultralytics.com/).
 Ready to see them in action?
-Visit our Visual Comparison to explore their capabilities and get started 🚀
+Visit our [visual comparison of models](visual-comparison.md) to explore their capabilities and get started 🚀

 ![Ultralytics YOLO11 Comparison Plots](https://raw.githubusercontent.com/ultralytics/assets/refs/heads/main/yolo/performance-comparison.png)